Ramyhk/Diet-Tracker-App/README.md

 prove difficult to understand upon first viewing to newcomers.
 I would extract primary behaviour lying in parts of larger methods into smaller, more specialized ones.
 - I also understand the Singleton Pattern to be a possible improvement to the structure of this program.
-DieTrack was initially perceived as an application overseeing a large user base.
+DietTrack was initially perceived as an application overseeing a large user base.
 The current implementation, however, revolves around a single instance of the UserProfile class.
 Supplementing global access to a single instance of a class, I would use the Singleton Pattern to refactor the code to ensure global access through an accessor method of sorts where all functionality works on that one and only one instance of the User.
 This would make sense intuitively as well,